 I paid very close attention to the reaction of my Uncle.
 This was a detail I did not know myself.
 He appeared offended.
 'She died in her sleep!
 Peaceful.
 It was her time.'

-'No soul ever dies peacefully,' Antonia informed him, emphasising her words to imply a double-meaning.
+'No soul ever dies peacefully,' Antonia informed him, spitting her words out.
 'Nor was it her time.'

 My Uncle was getting very annoyed.
 'I am rather tired of this conversation,' he said.
 'I would appreciate it if you take leave now.
 You have paid your respects.
 Your own soul must be satisfied.
 You won't be setting foot in that church.'